Marlins vs. Orioles Player Props Betting Odds

-Luis Arraez and Adley Rutschman are among the players with prop bets for the taking when the Miami Marlins and the Baltimore Orioles square off at Oriole Park at Camden Yards on Friday (at 7:05 PM ET).
+Player prop bet options for Adley Rutschman, Luis Arraez and others are listed when the Baltimore Orioles host the Miami Marlins at Oriole Park at Camden Yards on Saturday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!